-Risk planning is iterative and includes the activities to assess, control, monitor, and document the risk associated with a program.
+Risk planning is iterative and includes describing and scheduling the activities and process to assess (identify and analyze), handle, monitor, and document the risk associated with a program.
 The result is the Risk Management Plan (RMP).

 2.5.2 Risk Planning Process